healthcare-and-life-sciences/epic-patient-search-with-create/README.md

     * April 7, 2023 - Updated documentation
     * May 4, 2023 - updated with configuration steps for MuleSoft customers
     * May 23, 2023 - updated documentation for easier navigation and MuleSoft Direct instructions
+    * August 2, 2023 - updated with the new Create capabilities